CodeNow/charon/README.md

 The Ferryman.
 He who guides requests in the container underworld.
 --------------------------------------------------------------
 Charon is DNS.
-He uses information from derived from the graph database to dynamically resolve ip addresses for containers within our system.
+He uses information from derived from the graph database to dynamically resolve ip addresses for container domain names within our system.